Shein is, by some measures, the largest online only fashion company, which may be a surprise to those who have never heard of the app.

 Shein has also captured the social media age better than any other fashion company, using Facebook, Instagram, Pinterest and TikTok intuitively to promote their products and partnering with hundreds of influencers on well thought-out promotional campaigns.

 Like a lot of Chinese-based apps, Shein is full of promotions and offers to entice the customer to spend and return to spend more.
 It’s almost mandatory to receive at least three promotions on your first time using the app.

 With such a large online footprint, it is somewhat surprising that the corporate side of the company is so secretive.
 Not much is known about the founder, Chris Xu, other than he was an SEO specialist and graduated from Qingdao University.

 Shein partners with hundreds of clothing manufacturers in Guangzhou, China to make its items at such a fast rate.
 It has its own ordering and processing system, which manufacturers have to use to work with Shein, which ensures almost all of the items meet the company’s standard.

 Unlike a lot of Chinese-based manufacturers, Shein is only focused on the international market, and does not sell in China.

 At the start, Shein managed to draw in manufacturers simply by paying on time.
 In the early 2010s, there was a high rate of late or no payments in the Chinese manufacturing industry, and Shein gained a reputation for being very punctual in their payments.

 In the past five years, Shein has seen its valuation skyrocket, as it broke into the US and European market.
-It went from a $5 billion valuation in 2019 to $47 billion in 2021, and is expected to IPO in 2022.
+It went from a $5 billion valuation in 2019 to $100 billion in early 2022, although that has since declined to $64 billion in 2023.

 We have collected data and statistics on Shein.
 Read on below to find out more.